KyleGough/sudoku/README.md

 * Candidates - *The possible values a cell can be.
 Various techniques will aim to reduce to number of candidates for each cell using logical reasoning.*
 * Simple Sudoku - *A Sudoku that can be solved only using the solo candidate and hidden candidate techniques.*
-* Minimum Sudoku - *A Sudoku where removing a clue from the initial configuration produces a Sudoku without a unique solution.*
+* Minimum Sudoku - *A Sudoku where removing a clue from the initial configuration produces a Sudoku without a unique solution.
+Minimum Sudoku must have at least 17 clues.*
 * Conjugate Pair - *Where a candidate is only valid in exactly two cells within a structure, the two cells form a conjugate pair.*
 * Weak Pair - *Two cells part of two different conjugate pairs that share the same row, column or sector.*